Can I Translate My Own Birth Certificate?

 • No Proofreading – Without experienced translators helping to review the translation, your family member may miss errors that would be obvious to a professional.

-So even though the law doesn’t specify who can or cannot translate the document, attorneys will often recommend having someone else translate your birth certificate who can provide a professional translation along with a certificate of accuracy to help ensure that your case is processed without any issues.
+So even though the law doesn’t specify who can or cannot translate the document, attorneys will often recommend having someone else translate your official documents who can provide a professional translation along with a certificate of accuracy to help ensure that your case is processed without any issues.

-Your official documents should by translated by a:
+Your official documents should be translated by a:

 • Translation Agency – The best option is to have your document translated by a company with experience translating birth certificates to be approved by immigration services.
 This is because they have professional translators who are familiar with the official requirements and terminology that should be used in your document translation.